-Summary of the document
+Summary of the providence of t

 X-yymmdd-Name-vZ.Z-F-P1P2

-Code:
+Code: ddimm/WWY

-Last modification: dd/mm/yyyy Draft / Final ATOS, ICCS, AIT, BBC, INOV, QMUL, FBK (remove approp.)
+Last modification: Draft / Final Draft / Final Draft / Final

-State:
+State: ATOS, ICCS, ATT

-Participant Partner(s): Name of the authors Yes/No, If Yes then specify: Source: (Acronym), Target:
+Participant Partner(s).
+Name of the authors (Acronym), Target:

-Author(s): Yes/No, If Yes then specify.
-Sources
+Author(s): Var/No. If Yes then specify.
+Source.
+(Acrony M

-Fragment: (Acronyiii)
+Granment: (Acronym)

+Flug Dublic

 Audience: restricted

-Abstract: Keywords: restricted internal This document contains the first version of the template that will the document contains the first version of the template that will be used throughout the My-e-Director 2012 project.
-The abstract be used throughout the My-e-Director 2012 project.
-The abstract will not be in italics, this is obviously an exception.
-Inside you can will not be initialics, this is obviously an exception.
-Inside you can be used throughout the My-e-Director 2012 project.
-The abstract will not be initialics, this is obviously an exception.
-Inside you can be initialized to the instructions to fit out this cover sheet.
-It is the starting point improved versions are foreseen including your suggestions.
-Do not go over the first page.
-Cover sheet must be complete in this page.
-Keyword 3.
-Keyword 4.
-Related Documents (inside and outside the project)
+Abstract: Keywords: References: Internal Internal This document contains the first version of the template that was be used throughout the My-e-Director 2012 project.
+The abstraction it alics, this is obviously an exception.
+Inside you can will not be in italics, this is obviously an exception.
+Inside you can be instructions to fit out this cover sheet.
+It is the starting find the instructions to fit out this cover sheet.
+It is the starting point, improved versions are foreseen including your suggestion. • Use these kind of round builets to enumerate keywords • Do not go over the first page.
+Cover sheet must be complete in this page. • Keyword 3 • Keyword 4 Related Documents (inside and outside the project)